inkstitch/inkstitch/collections/_tutorial/en/multicolor_satin.md

 * For the first column C(-1) is equal to 0 if we do not want overflow, we can give it a positive value, if we want the first color to overflow to the left.
 * Likewise for the last column C(N+1) will be taken equal to 0 if we do not want the last color to overflow the shape.

-And here you havea rainbow.....
+And here you havea r ainbow.....

 For this example, the first and last color overflow
 ![ArcEnCiel](/assets/images/tutorials/multicolor_satin/arcenciel.svg)